Caioflp/undergraduate-thesis/src/README.md

 ## Done

+* Create folder with articles for Yuri to read in dropbox folder
 * Rewrite theory section of paper according to observations made in the document.
 * Things that can be better: